synaption/ESPGIF/README.md

 Don't worry, this is going to be easy!

+There are many video to gif converting tools.
+I used [this one](https://ezgif.com/video-to-gif)

 Remember the GIFConvert folder?
 Go ahead and open it and find the python script called, `GIFConvert.py`.
 Run it.
 It'll open a file selector.
 Choose your desired GIF, and press "Open".
 It will convert the image into an Arduino-readable format and open a .txt file containing the byte array.

 Use Ctrl+A/⌘+A to select all of the text in the open file, and use Ctrl+C/⌘+C to copy it to your clipboard.